AUGUST 2022, UPDATED 2024

 Where to stay

 Athens is an enormous city and the metropolitan area has over 4 million inhabitants.
 It stretches all the way to the sea and you do not want to stay in the wrong area.
 The historical area of Athens can actually be explored by foot, as long as you stay in the right area.
 Monistiraki is the area where you will find Athens’ main square and Hadrian’s library, this is the beating heart of the city.
 You should want to stay near Monistiraki, yet not directly at the Monistiraki Square as it’s very chaotic and busy.
-We stayed in Titania hotel, which was a nice 15 minute walk to Monistiraki, through a pedestrian area.
+In 2022 we stayed in Titania hotel, which was a nice 15 minute walk to Monistiraki, through a pedestrian area.
 We chose this hotel because of its central location and its rooftop restaurant with views of the Acropolis.
-A room costs € 85 per night, which includes a breakfast buffet.
+A room costs โฌ 85 per night, which includes a breakfast buffet.
 It is possible to stay in Athens much cheaper, especially when you rent an appartment, but as we were traveling with a baby we loved the opportunity to put him to bed and enjoy the restaurant ourselves.
 The hotel looked a bit dated, but it was clean and the restaurant was really good and lively!
+(2024 update: prices for this hotel have somehow doubled).

 Day 1

 It is very tempting to start your day at the Acropolis, but I would recommend to hold off and visit it later during the day.
 In the early morning a lot of tour and cruise groups visit the Acropolis.
 It is better to visit it in the afternoon, when the crowds have disappeared.
 What you should do instead is visit the neighborhood Plaka and the oldest borough Anafiotika.
 Plaka and Anafiotika are the areas which will give you that island feel and you will forget you are in a metropolitan city.
 In the morning this area is still very quiet and you can enjoy the bougainvilleas and beautiful doors and buildings without lots of people passing by.
-I would recommend to stay in Plaka for lunch and do some people watching.
-If you are still looking for a cute blue and white outfit to bring with you to the islands, Plaka is where you should go shopping!
-Ceramics and clothes are much more affordable here than on the islands.
-And while you are shopping you will probably run into Hadrian’s arch as well, it is located opposite the temple of Zeus (which did not seem worth visiting to me).
+Why not have breakfast near the Acropolis museum with an Acropolis view?
+If you search for Spezie pasta-cafe you will find lots of affordable restaurants that offer breakfast and have a terrace with Acropolis view.

 In the afternoon you should go visit the Acropolis.
 The Acropolis and the Parthenon are such amazing sites, you should dedicate sufficient time to them.
 I wrote a separate blogpost with recommendations for visiting the Acropolis, as it can be a bit chaotic to find out how to buy tickets.